fraite/pyted/docs/2-quick_start.md

 ## Adding code directly to the saved file

-It is fairly simple to add python code to add extra functionality.
-This has the disadvantage that if any changes need to be made to the gui it will no longer be possible to use pyted to make the change.
-The methods below allow changes to be made to the gui if required in the future if changes are needed.
-The methods also promote separation of gui code from the logic of the program, which is generally considered good coding style.
+It is fairly simple to add python code to the gui code to add extra functionality.
+This has the disadvantage that if any changes need to be made to the GUI it will no longer be possible to use pyted to make the change.
+The methods below allow changes to be made to the GUI id required in the future.
+The methods also promote separation of GUI code from the logic of the program, which is generally considered good coding style.

 ## Dictionary dialogue box method

 Once the saved file is imported, the user form can be called by a function call.
 For example, to use the "python_characters.py" file in the sample directory::

-    import samples.character_gui as character_gui
+    import character_gui as character_gui
     gui = character_gui.gui_1()
     print(gui)